Social Justice Links

 - Encourage the development of skills in advocacy and social action.

 - Facilitate liaison and networking opportunities amongst agencies involved in social justice and community education activities.

-SumOfUs is a worldwide movement of people working together to hold corporations acountable for their actions and forge a new, sustainable path for our global economy.
+SumOfUs is a worldwide movement of people working together to hold corporations accountable for their actions and forge a new, sustainable path for our global economy.

-Avaaz is a 40-million-person global campaign network that works to ensure that the views and values of the world's people shape global decision-making. ("Avaaz" means "voice" or "song" in many languages) Avaaz members live in every naion of the world.
+Avaaz is a 40-million-person global campaign network that works to ensure that the views and values of the world's people shape global decision-making. ("Avaaz" means "voice" or "song" in many languages.)
+Avaaz members live in every nation of the world.
 Their team is spread across 18 countries on 6 continents and operates in 17 languages.
-Learn about Avaaz's biggest campaigns or follow Avaaz on Facbook and Twitter.
+Learn about some of Avaaz's biggest campaigns here, or follow avaaz on Facebook or Twitter.

 Amnesty International is a global movement of over 7 million people committed to defending those who are denied justice or freedom.